pingcap/docs/tidb-cloud/tidb-cloud-security-faq.md

 ## Who owns customer data?

 As a customer, you have full ownership of your data and can choose which TiDB Cloud cluster can process, store, and host your data.
-TiDB Cloud will not access or use your data without your permission.
+TiDB Cloud cannot access or use your data without your permission.

 ## Who has control over customer data?